ptvan/ptvan.github.io/_posts/2019-11-12-Designing-DataIntensive-Applications.md

 ### Chapter 5: Replication

-1. There are 3 major modes of replicating data between different machines: _leaderless_, _single-leader_ and _multi-leader_.
+1. There are 3 major modes of replicating data between different nodes: _leaderless_, _single-leader_ and _multi-leader_.
 Furthermore, the replication can also be either _synchronous_ or _asynchronous_.
 Synchronous replication has the benefit of being sure that the data is always up-to-date, but if there is a break in communication, the write is not processed.
 As a result, typical setups will implement a compromise of having one synchronous follower and the rest being asynchronous.

-2. Replication can be statement-, row- or trigger-based.
+Replication can be statement-, row- or trigger-based.

+2. Multi-leader replication provides the largest scale of replication (_ie._ across data centers) but when they are retrofitted to existing systems there are be subtle pitfalls and should only be used as last resort.
+Some examples of multi-leader implementations are: [Tungsten Replicator](https://www.continuent.com/products/tungsten-replicator) (mySQL/mariaDB), [BDR](https://www.2ndquadrant.com/en/resources-old/postgres-bdr-2ndquadrant/) (PostgresSQL) and [GoldenGate](https://www.oracle.com/integration/goldengate/)(Oracle).

+3. In leaderless replication, clients send writes and reads to several nodes in parallel in order to ensure all nodes have most up-to-date data.

+4. Resolving conflicting changes can be performed either _on-write_ or _on-read_.
+Some strategies for resolving conflicting changes are: giving writes unique IDs, giving replicas unique IDs, merging changes, or prompting user to perform the resolution.